 You can get an extra-provincial incorporation later by registering in another province as your business expands.

 As a Federal Corporation in Canada you are entitled to use your name in any province in Canada.
 You may still be required to meet individual provincial registration and taxation requirements.

 With a Federal Company, one of the directors must be a Canadian resident.

 The company may conduct business in any or all provinces.

-When you incorporate in one Canadian province, your corporation will only have the right to carry out business within that province and your corporation's name is only protected there.
+When you incorporate in one Canadian province, your corporation will only have the right to carry out business within that province and your corporation's name is protected there.

-A non-resident of Canada wishing to incorporate a company in Canada may do so through us.
 Our non-residents incorporation provides you with a Canadian company with a Registered Agent and a Registered Office.